 Regional Carbon Sequestration Partnerships (RCSPs)

-The CUSP is one of the four regional initiatives established to support the mission of the U.S. Department of Energy/National Energy Technology Laboratory Carbon Storage and Transport Program.
-The regional initiatives facilitate and integrate information for their respective regions to accelerate carbon capture, utilization, and storage (CCUS) deployment.
+The CUSP stands as one of the four regional endeavors established to uphold the mission of the U.S. Department of Energy/National Energy Technology Laboratory Carbon Storage and Transport Program.
+These regional initiatives serve to expedite the implementation of carbon capture, utilization, and storage (CCUS) by facilitating and integrating information specific to their respective regions.

-Our work at CUSP is based on the past, current, and future demonstration projects from the Regional Carbon Sequestration Partnerships (RCSPs).
-The CUSP utilize the expertise and stakeholder base built by the RCSPs to continue to identify and address knowledge gaps in the widespread, commercial deployment of CCUS.
+At CUSP, our efforts are grounded in the past, present, and future demonstration projects carried out by the Regional Carbon Sequestration Partnerships (RCSPs).
+Leveraging the expertise and stakeholder network established by the RCSPs, CUSP continues to identify and address knowledge gaps that hinder the widespread and commercial deployment of CCUS.

 U.S. Department of Energy’s Regional Carbon Sequestration Partnership